Standard Model Theory for the FCC-ee Tera-Z stage: Subtractions versus unsubtractions of IR singularities at higher orders

-In summary, the bottleneck in higher order perturbative calculations is not only the evaluation of multi-loop Feynman diagrams, but also the gathering of all the quantum corrections from different loop orders (and thus different number of final-state partons).
-In order to match the expected experimental accuracy at the LHC, particularly in the high luminosity phase, and at future colliders new theoretical efforts are still needed to overcome the current precision frontier.
+In summary, the bottleneck in higher-order perturbative calculations is not only the evaluation of multiloop Feynman diagrams, but also the gathering of all the quantum corrections from different loop orders (and thus different numbers of final-state partons).
+To match the expected experimental accuracy at the LHC, particularly in the high-luminosity phase, and at future colliders, new theoretical efforts are still needed to overcome the current precision frontier.

-\fancyhead[CO]{\thechapter.\thesection Numerical Integration with the Cuba Library} \fancyhead[RO]{} \fancyhead[LO]{} \fancyhead[LE]{} \fancyhead[CE]{T. Hahn} \fancyhead[RE]{}
+\fancyhead[CO]{\thechapter.\thesection Numerical integration with the \textsc{Cuba} Library} \fancyhead[RO]{} \fancyhead[LO]{} \fancyhead[LE]{} \fancyhead[CE]{T. Hahn} \fancyhead[RE]{}

-\section{Numerical Integration with the Cuba Library}
+\section{Numerical integration with the \textsc{Cuba} Library}

-{\bf Author: Thomas Hahn {[hahn@mpp.mpg.de]}}
+{\bf Author: Thomas Hahn} {~~[hahn@mpp.mpg.de]}